MDL-class patrol vessel: Features

 The FPVs will be equipped with multipurpose drones and wirelessly-controlled remote water rescue craft for surveillance and anti-smuggling operations in India's Exclusive Economic Zone.

+The vessels are being equipped with state-of-the-art equipment like AI based predictive maintenance system along with indigenous components including gear boxes by M/s Triveni, Mysore and water jets by M/s MJP India.
+They have a displacement of 340 tonnes l, optimised for coastal security and law enforcement operations.

 Steel cutting ceremony for the first FPV was held at Mazagon Dock on 19 December 2024.
 The keel for the first patrol vessel (Y16501) was laid on 27 May 2025, DIG Atul Parlikar, TM, OIC-CGSD(Mbi) presided the Keel laying ceremony.

 Commencement of the production of the second vessel (Y16502) was done along with the second vessel of NGOPV project on 24 March 2025.
+Keel laying for the second vessel was undertaken on 31 October 2025 along with the steel cutting for the fifth vessel.

 Production of the third and fourth vesse began on 25 March 2025.
+Keel for the third vessel was laid on 30 January 2026 alongside the commencement of the production of the sixth vessel.

 The deliveries will begin from March 2026.